darktable-org/dtorg/content/blog/2016-10-10-raw-overexposed/2016-10-10-raw-overexposed.md

 title: Visualizing the raw (sensor) highlight clipping
 wordpress_lede: rawprepare-lenscorrection-glitchart.jpeg
 wordpress_id: 4239
-tags: blog, development, upcoming, color, highlights
+tags: blog, development, upcoming feature, color, highlights

 Have you ever over-exposed your images?
 Have you ever noticed that your images look flat and dull after you apply negative exposure compensation?
 Even though the over/underexposed warning says there is no overexposure?
 Have you ever wondered what is going on?
 Read on.